 Lisbon and Sintra beyond the beaten path?
-Here are 10 budget-friendly options in 2025
+Here are 10 budget-friendly options

 Cityscape image of street of Lisbon, Portugal with yellow tram by Rudy Balasko from Getty Images